Chapter 200. Regulations Governing Eligibility Standards and Charges for Medical Care Services to Individuals

 12VAC5-200-280.
 Fraud.

-If the district director identifies a patient willfully misrepresenting himself, or withholding or falsifying information in an attempt to obtain medical services free or at a reduced rate, the director may discontinue services to the affected person 30 days after notifying the person that services will be discontinued.
-Such recipient is entitled to the appeal process set forth in Part VII of this chapter.
+If an applicant for or recipient of medical care services is willfully misrepresenting himself or withholding or falsifying information in an attempt to obtain medical services free or at a reduced rate, the district director may discontinue services to the affected person 30 days after notifying the person that services will be discontinued.
+The affected person is entitled to the appeal process set forth in Part VII (12VAC5-200-270) of this chapter.

 Statutory Authority